miikanissi/miikanissi.com/content/posts/hotplug-dual-monitor-setup-bspwm.md

 ## External Monitor Is Removed

-When the external monitor is removed we essentially want the opposite to happen.
-We want to move all of the workspaces (and the windows they contain) from our external monitor back to the internal monitor which becomes the new primary monitor.
+When the external monitor is removed, we essentially want the opposite to happen.
+We want to move all the workspaces (and the windows they contain) from our external monitor back to the internal monitor, which becomes the new primary monitor.

 ```bash
 monitor_remove() {